-Still, I’m pretty much at a novice level on actually implementing code to do something.
+Still, I’m pretty much a novice on actually understanding more advanced concepts of programming.
+What I’ve done in the past can be considered child’s play compared to the stuff most web developers do nowadays.
+I want to learn how to do stuff like that, though it’s probably going to take me a while.
 I haven’t had the time to master a specific programming language enough that I can confidently say that I’m an expert at it.
 And I’m not really the programmer type.
 I mean, I don’t know many languages in real life, nor is math my forte.
 However, I do like the logical reasoning behind programming.
-And I’m pretty good at that.
+I’m pretty good at that.

 So we’ll see how far I go with this.
 I’m confident if I put time and effort, learning Python will be a breeze.